 Not to worry.

-Health, diet and fitness industry got you all covered should you decide to follow the weight loss path.
+The health, diet and fitness industry have got you all covered should you decide to follow the weight loss path.

-All in all, you’re exposed to an overwhelm of opportunities and possibilities.
+All in all, you’re exposed to an overwhelming number of opportunities and possibilities.
 And influence.

 You can spend your money ANY way you choose and both industries target YOU.